The California Academy of Sciences

 The free Golden Gate Park shuttle runs along JFK Drive in the eastern half of the park and stops near the Academy.
 Runs daily M-F 12-6 and Sun/Sat 9-6.

 Parking can usually be found on MLK Drive within reasonable walking distance from the museum.
 On busy days (sunny weekends and days of very popular special exhibits), parking is trickier.
-You'll have to park farther away on MLK Drive, or try the parking spots around Stow Lake nearby (about a five minute walk).
+You'll have to park farther away on MLK Drive, or try the parking spots around Blue Heron Lake nearby (about a five minute walk).
 Outside the park is much tougher.

 JFK Drive is permanently closed to cars now.

-There's parking garage under the de Young Museum, a bit expensive ($5.25 to $6.25 per hour), but not terrible for a few hours.
 There is one entrance on 10th Avenue at Fulton, on the north side of the park, and another just off MLK Drive near the Academy of Sciences.

-And nearby attractions in Golden Gate Park
+And nearby attractions in Golden Gate Park.